WHO DO I CONTACT IN CASE OF A MAINTENANCE EMERGENCY?

 IS RENTER’S INURANCE REQUIRED?

-It is HIGHLY recommended, but it is only required if you wish to obtain a key card for use of the facilities after normal business hours.
+Yes it is required and a copy of your proof of renters insurance must be presented to management at lease signing and each subsequent policy renewal period.
+If you wish to obtain a key card for use of the facilities after normal business hours.
 To obtain a key card you will need to provide a $25.00 deposit (refundable at the end of the lease) along with a copy of the declarations/homeowner’s policy page of your renter’s insurance policy.
 Please check with your insurance agent for more information regarding renters insurance.

 WHY DO THE FIRE ALARMS GO OFF PERIODICALLY?